NamitaMalik/Fetching-Data-in-Angular2/README.md

 Let's now move back the original agenda of this blog i.e. fetching data using **Http** service.
 Here is a sample use case:

--> We need to display a list of posts.
-The list of posts can be fetched through this API - 'http://jsonplaceholder.typicode.com/posts/'.
+> We need to display a list of posts.
+The list of posts can be fetched through this API - http://jsonplaceholder.typicode.com/posts/.

 To achieve the above scenario let's break this small app into parts:

 1. `AppComponent` - This the parent component for our application.
 2. `PostsComponent` - This the child component inside our `AppComponent`.
 It will currently have `PostsListsComponent` as its child component.
 Tomorrow, if we plan to display the detail of a post, we may add **PostsDetailComponent** to display the details.
-3. `PostsData` - We make `PostsData` **interface** to define the type of that we will receive from the **get** api.
+3. `PostsData` - We make `PostsData` **interface** to define the type of that we will receive from the **GET** api.
-4. `PostsDataService` - This service will actually fetch the data from the **get** api for us.
+4. `PostsDataService` - This service will actually fetch the data from the **GET** api for us.

 Here is our `app.component.ts`: